roboception/rc_genicam_api/README.md

    If the user defined name contains one or more colons, it must be preceded by a colon (e.g. `:my:name`) or an interface ID (see below).

-3. The serial number of the device can also be used as ID.
+3. The device ID of the GenTL producer (see `Transport Layer` section below) may also be used.
+This ID is unique, but not persistent as it depends on the implementation of the GenTL producer.
+Thus, it can change after software updates.
+It often encodes the MAC address of the sensor in some way.

-   Example: `02911931`
+   Example: `00_14_2d_2c_6e_bb`

 All three options can be seen in the output of `gc_config -l`.